-- a) Respond swiftly to any queries during the publication process. - b) Treat communications between you and the journal editors as confidential until an editorial decision has been made. - c) Include anyone who has made a substantial and meaningful contribution to the submission (anyone else involved in the paper should be listed in the acknowledgements). - d) The author(s) is responsible for the work and accountable for its accuracy, integrity, and validity.

-e) Before submitting your work, it is your responsibility to check that the manuscript is complete, grammatically correct, and without spelling or typographical errors.
+- a) Respond swiftly to any queries during the publication process. - b) Treat communications between you and the journal editors as confidential until an editorial decision has been made. - c) Acknowledge anyone who has made a substantial and meaningful contribution to the submission (anyone else involved in the paper should be listed in the acknowledgements). - d) The author(s) is responsible for the work and accountable for its accuracy, integrity, and validity. - e) Before submitting your work, it is your responsibility to check that the manuscript is complete, grammatically correct, and without spelling or typographical errors and that it conforms to the guidelines below;